-He will next be seen on stage in the role of Brendan in THE LIEUTENANT OF INISHMORE directed by Andrew Flynn at the Gaiety Theatre.
-Following that he will take on the role of Johnny Boyle in JUNO & THE PAYCOCK directed by Andrew Flynn at the Olympia Theatre.
+He was recently seen on stage in the role of Brendan in THE LIEUTENANT OF INISHMORE directed by Andrew Flynn at the Gaiety Theatre.

 Other recent screen credits include NI Screen funded short films MY FAVOURITE PAUL, directed by Rebekah Davis and SKINNY; an exploration on bulimia written and directed by Mark Corrigan.
 Other recent screen credits include the RTE Storyland project, SOCIAL INFLUENCE directed by Rebekah Davis and feature film THURSDAY'S CHILD for 2L Films by Allan El Trash, the role of Taz-Ran in SyFy's KRYPTON series.
 He will also be appearing in Season 6 of VIKINGS directed by Paddy Breathnach.